Ten of Cups Farm conversation on Finances and Life

 • Presencing Ourselves with the Interdependence of This Land

 One thing I want to talk about is the more psycho-spiritual aspect of things that we tend to work on, whether it is opening space for grief, whether it’s utilizing techniques of dream work or process work.
-We use these more mythopoetic and dreamy psychospiritual techniques to presence the raw materials in each individual, and then allow them to enter the collective field where we’re able to work on those energies as a group through various embodiment practices.
+We use these more mythopoetic and dreamy psychospiritual techniques to presence the raw materials in each individual and then allow them to enter the collective field where we’re able to work those energies as a group through various embodiment practices.
 This has been a big part of the really necessary processing of concepts, ideas, beliefs, and attitudes that live in our cellular bodies, and being able to express and move through a lot of the inherited curses of capitalism and white supremacy and everything that we’re desiring to subvert.

 Maggie: Another important aspect of the concentrations is them being an opportunity for cultivating deeper trust in one another to see and name what is underlying any type of process or conflict.
 Especially, across the strata of class privilege, being able to cultivate a really deep and boundless trust in one another, and those of us who have experienced more oppression and violence

 Maggie: Thanks, Sayer, because that also jogs something for me about this concept of trust too.
 It’s like, who should be trusted is totally twisted and flipped by patriarchal capitalism.
 And the part of the superiority is a feeling of like, of course, I am trusted and I should be trusted and everyone around me should trust me.
 When in reality, anyone who’s coming in with privilege that’s based on a dominant violent system of oppression is the least trustworthy.
-And I had an experience very early on before we even started fully sharing our finances where I was talking with an extended family member who said “I’m so concerned about what you’re doing and how are you going to protect yourself from [basically what was implied was] these mischievous freeloaders that are going to try to take all your money away.”
+And I had an experience very early on before we even started fully sharing our finances where I was talking with an extended family member who said “I’m so concerned about what you’re doing and how are you going to protect yourself from, [basically what was implied was] these mischievous freeloaders that are going to try to take all your money away.”
 I was being told, beware, poor people are threats to you.
 But actually, I’m a threat to them.
 There was this metaphor spoken of wolves and sheep but I am 100% the wolf in this situation.
 That needs to be understood, and it really is not.
 I feel like what goes wrong a lot of the time is when people are like, “Oh, I would never harm anyone, I would never wield my privilege against another.”
-And a part of the way to actually stop those within my DNA body, the rushing course of violent legacy that’s behind me and my ancestry and the power that’s needed to actually stop it in its tracks is being like, “Oh, I could, I could ever, and I will not.”
+And a part of the way to actually stop those within my DNA body, the rushing course of violent legacy that’s behind me and my ancestry and the power that’s needed to actually stop it in its tracks is being like, “Oh, I could, and I will not.”
 Versus denying and sidestepping the untrustworthiness that goes back and back and back and back.
 And back.

 Sayer: I want to presence something fun, which is the registries.
 We all have gift registries.
-Alex one time was like, I’m making a gift registry, everyone should make one, it’s so fun.
+Silas one time was like, I’m making a gift registry, everyone should make one, it’s so fun.
 And now part of our culture is that we all have gift registries and it’s been really nice for people’s birthdays definitely, but also if you want to show somebody some love, somebody’s having a hard time or you were thoughtless to someone and you want to give them a little gift as a sorry, or somebody did something really nice for you and you want to give them a little gift as a thank you.
 We also have one for the whole family and it has been an interesting experiment in exchange.
 When we have longer term visitors who ask if they can give us some money for groceries we tell them about our family gift registry.
 It has been a really fun element of our financial relationships.

 Question 6: Are there things you have learned about work and money that you think might be useful for others interested in similar experiments?

 Mark: I have learned that capitalism is bad and it taught me bad things about myself and what life can be like.
 I’ve been reflecting recently on how in my entire life of jobs and work before I moved here, I never once had a job with a chair or where sitting down was an option.
-And I can feel the part of me that thinks that’s cool.
-And it feels really related to a part of my experience that I’ve been seeing more and more clearly the more time I spend here, which is how much of my worth and dignity I wrap up in what I’m able to do or what the outcomes of my labors are.
+And I can feel the part of me that thinks that’s cool and it feels really related to a part of my experience that I’ve been seeing more and more clearly the more time i spend here, which is how much of my worth and dignity I wrap up in what I’m able to do or what the outcomes of my labors are.
 How hard for me to think that it’s worth my while to have a rest day or have a day spent in cultivating my beautiful inner landscape.
-Some background is I really like doing stuff in the tangible, physical realms, I like to fix stuff and make stuff and I really like DIY.
+I really like doing stuff in the tangible, physical realms, I like to fix stuff and make stuff and I really like DIY.
 And my endeavors or my labors or the collective endeavors that I hold leadership around are things that are very obvious and visible.
 It’s a stack of firewood.
 It’s a physical structure or a vehicle that stops, things where anyone can show up and say, “Wow, look at that.”
 And that’s not true of a lot of different kinds of labor, whether it’s the spiritual visioning, spiritual guidance, the deep emotional labor that is the backbone of our ability to function and wake up in the morning.
-The stuff that I do is stuff that capitalism is good at quantifying, and are things that people are accustomed to interacting with within capitalism.
+The stuff that I do is stuff that capitalism is good at quantifying and are things that people are accustomed to interacting with within capitalism.

 I’m one of the people that lives here and does not have a j-o-b out there in the world generating income, which is great, because I’ve always been pretty bad at that.
-I noticed that for a while being here and trying to explain to people what my life is like, I would always say something like, “Yeah, I don’t have a job but I save us a lot of money” or “I don’t generate us income, but I do a lot of stuff that keeps us from needing to pay someone else to do it.”
+I noticed that for a while being here and trying to explain to people what my life is like, I would always say something like, “yeah, I don’t have a job but I save us a lot of money” or “I don’t generate us income, but I do a lot of stuff that keeps us from needing to pay someone else to do it.”
 This was a way to try and prove my worth via capitalism… but recently I’ve just stopped doing that.
 When people see or compliment the fruits of my labor here, I feel like I really receive it because I believe that what I do is beautiful and worthy of celebration.
 And I also really try to turn people’s attention towards the collective everything that is required in order for anything here to happen or to exist.

 Another thing is about how much nicer it is to give away your money than to hold on to it… it just feels better.
 Especially in the process of building the relationships where that is really meaningful.
 Really deepening, deepening, deepening the understanding that when I say “your” money, the your is in such big quote marks.
-Just like, it’s not your money, it never was your money, it’s still not your money.
+Just like it’s not your money, it never was your money, it’s still not your money.
 Which doesn’t mean you’re not working hard for it.
 And that is a separate issue.
 And the reason my work is valued in the way that it is, my particular kind of white collar trade of psychiatry, is not because it’s that awesome.
-It’s because the AMA, which is basically a slave-owning organization, lobbied the government over and over and over to keep doctors rich.
+It’s because the AMA, which is basically a slave owning organization, lobbied the government over and over and over to keep doctors rich.
 And insurance companies lobby.
 You know, it’s not you.
 You’re not the reason you have a lot of money even though you work hard.
 And when you have that money and you just have it and you’re holding on to it, it is poisonous.
 It’s poisonous money.
 And you can take the poison out of it by letting it move and breathe and be free and be redistributed.
 And it just feels better.
 You will feel better, you will feel better.

-The other thing is about the real costs to yourself of continuing to interact with paid work and with whatever governmental or business or whatever institutions and cultural norms and things that you have to interact with, in order to continue to do work for money.
+The other thing [I’ve learned] is about the real costs to yourself of continuing to interact with paid work and with whatever governmental or business or institutions and cultural norms and things that you have to interact with, in order to continue to do work for money.
 They come with a toll and it’s really easy to take that toll on you and to use that to feed the sense of superiority or of deservingness.
-And it’s just like, don’t do that.
-Capitalist labor is very individualized.
-It’s not a thing where multiple people have one job, which is not true outside of capitalism.
+Don’t do that.
+Capitalist labor is very individualized– it’s not a thing where multiple people have one job, which is not true outside of capitalism.
 Outside of capitalism, we all have the same job, or we have a lot of overlapping jobs.
 And within capitalism, it’s this very individual thing where one person has one work that they do and they receive the money for the one work that they do.
 And it’s easy to get sucked into that, or trapped in that mindset.
 And that can really be wiggled loose a lot.
+So just think about all the ways that you can, even as you’re one person doing your one job, collectivize the impact and ease the impact of still having to engage with capitalism.
+Learn to ask for help.
+I get a lot of help for my mental health, which is impacted by having to do some of the stupid shit I have to do.
+I get practical help with doing the administrative stuff, get material help with making my office a nice place that doesn’t suck to be in.
+Bringing that collectivist attitude to this very individualized paradigm can really ease the way a lot.

-Alex: And on the other side of the spectrum, I’m thinking about my experience as a person who grew up poor and in my early adult life worked so many jobs with no chairs.
+Silas: And on the other side of the spectrum, I’m thinking about my experience as a person who grew up poor and in my early adult life worked so many jobs with no chairs.
 Currently, I’m a person who is also not collecting very serious, meaningful income for most of the work that I do.
 It’s an ongoing and living process to do the beautiful untangling of working in ways that are nourishing and providing for myself and my family while honoring the limitations of my body and my needs for rest and pleasure.
 It goes in all directions.
 For example, I have learned and grown into (and there’s still more growing to do) around recognizing how much of my work I find pleasurable, and releasing the attitude of: I’ve been working all day so that I could prove that I’ve been contributing.
 When my truth is I’ve had a really great day doing what I was doing with myself and my body.
 And that requires collective participation too because I need my people to recognize the work I do as work whether or not I’m enjoying it.

 Another direction is in our family’s ongoing abolishing of Gregorian time.
 I’m asking myself: if I don’t have a weekend, when am I working and when am I resting?
 I’ve gotten to the point of queering my lifestyle in a way where everything could be work and everything could be rest and everything could be recreational.
 In this family I have the opportunity to explore or observe the larger rhythms or the larger waves and seasons of productivity or not productivity.
 This makes me think of tough conversations along the way where we’ve been trying to harness a good and healthy harmony around upholding one of the anti-capitalist attitudes that is: productivity is not the end-all be-all of our daily life.
 We want to challenge and threaten any systems that say produce, produce, produce.
 But it’s a slippery slope of needing to recognize when any one of us might be leaning on any of our values in a way that’s actually avoiding growth, necessary labor, change, movement, whatever it is.
 In this family, in this life, there’s so much more room to deepen into the complexities of all of our values instead of maintaining a surface level engagement with them.

 Circling back, as a person who doesn’t make money for a living and who has for 12 years been in these relationships of love and conflict with people who all come from class backgrounds of way more access to wealth and way more privilege than mine, a huge real struggle for me has been ever not working.
 Because I feel like I have to prove that I’m a contributor and that I have value in the family because there’s no money coming in from my biological family.
 There never will be.
 If anything, there will be the opposite and I will need or want to put money towards my biological family.
 And I don’t have an income earning potential, so if you want me to get out there and go to work, I will make minimum wage.
 The discovery of how stupid that is, when I exist in this family with people who have the potential to earn an income that can sustain a family this large, the visceral realization of how stupid it is to be forced to put your body on the line and the types of labor that are out there for minimum wage, it’s just so offensive.
 And in the context of our family, the amount of money that I could bring in is so much less than what my contributions could be if my time were not spent at a job that paid me that money.
-I know that, but I have needed and still need, less and less frequently though, the reassurance from my family members that I am contributing in big and meaningful ways.
-It’s just a really interesting spectrum/circle between the different class backgrounds where we all actually are wounded in the same way by capitalism, and the wound at the core is the same.
-And it’s like, “Am I worthy?
+I know that but I have needed and still need, less and less frequently though, the reassurance from my family members that I am contributing in big and meaningful ways.
+It’s just a really interesting spectrum, slash circle, between the different class backgrounds where we all actually are wounded in the same way by capitalism and the wound at the core is the same.
+And it’s like, Am I worthy?
 Do I belong?
 Am I good enough?
-Am I doing enough?”
+Am I doing enough?
 And just the way that it gets triggered or expressed I think is different.